ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R37]**
 Requester and Provider interacting with and through a BPI, as well as any BPI Operator, MUST each have a unique identifier.

+[[R37]](#r37) Testability: Requesters, Providers, and BPI operators all have their own namespace.
+An example of a namespace is a DID Method that qualifies as a unique [identifier](https://www.w3.org/TR/did-core/#identifier).
+Alternative certificate authorities such as Octa can also assign a unique identifier in their own namespace.

 #### **[R38]**
 Any unique identifier utilized within a BPI MUST be associated with a set of public keys.

+[[R38]](#r38) Testability: Unique identifiers are generated by using a DID method, which [associates that identifier with a set of public keys in the DID document](https://www.w3.org/TR/did-core/#verification-methods).

 #### **[R39]**
 Any unique identifier utilized within a BPI MUST be discoverable by any 3rd party within said BPI.

+[[R39]](#r39) Testability: Unique identifiers are generated by using a DID method, which [any third party can resolve to obtain its DID document](https://www.w3.org/TR/did-core/#resolution) with its set of public keys.

 #### **[R40]**
 Any unique identifier utilized within a BPI MUST be resolvable to its associated public keys used for cryptographic authentication of the unique identifier.

+[[R40]](#r40) Testability: Unique identifiers are generated by a DID method are a URI ([universal resource identifier](https://www.w3.org/TR/did-core/#did-url-syntax)).
+The resource identified must contain the public keys associated with the unique identifier used in the BPI.
+The W3C DID Standard details how URI's resolve to information, including public keys, in the URI's DID document as mentioned in [[R38]](#r38) & [[R39]](#r39).

 #### **[R41]**
 Any unique identifier utilized within a BPI MUST be resolvable to an endpoint as a URI that identifies the Baseline Protocol Standard as a supported protocol including the supported version(s).

+[[R41]](#r41) Testability: The unique identifier of a BPI user resolves to a resource such as a DID document that contains a URI to another resource that specifies which version of the Baseline Protocol Standard the BPI user supports.

 #### **[R42]**
 Any unique identifier utilized within a BPI MUST be resolvable to an endpoint as a URI that allows for BPI messaging.

+[[R42]](#r42) Testability: The unique identifier of a BPI user must resolve to a resource such as a DID document that contains a URI to another resource that allows a BPI user to send a message to the BPI user owning the unique identifier.

 #### **[D12]**
 Any unique identifier utilized within a BPI SHOULD follow the W3C DID Core specification [[W3C DID](#w3c-did)].

+[[D12]](#d12) Testability: W3C-DID methods from the [DID registry](https://www.w3.org/TR/did-spec-registries/) are utilized.

 ### 3.2.2 BPI Identities and Credentials